Foo Fighters

-Foo Fighters is an American rock band formed in Seattle in 1994.
-Foo Fighters was initially formed as a one-man project by former Nirvana drummer Dave Grohl.
-Following the success of the 1995 eponymous debut album, Grohl (lead vocals, guitar) recruited a band consisting of Nate Mendel (bass guitar), William Goldsmith (drums), and Pat Smear (guitar).
-After a succession of lineup changes, including the departures of Goldsmith and Smear, the band formed its core lineup in 1999, consisting of Grohl, Mendel, Chris Shiflett (guitar), and Taylor Hawkins (drums).
-Smear rejoined in 2005, and Rami Jaffee (keys) joined in 2017.
+The Foo Fighters are an American rock band formed in Seattle in 1994.
+Initially founded as a one-man project by former Nirvana drummer Dave Grohl, the band comprises vocalist/guitarist Grohl, bassist Nate Mendel, guitarists Pat Smear and Chris Shiflett, keyboardist Rami Jaffee and drummer Ilan Rubin.
+Guitarist Franz Stahl and drummers William Goldsmith, Taylor Hawkins, and Josh Freese are former members.

-Prior to the release of the debut Foo Fighters album, Grohl recruited Mendel and Goldsmith, both formerly of Sunny Day Real Estate, and Smear, who had played with Nirvana on tour.
-The band began with performances in Portland, Oregon.
-Goldsmith quit during the recording of their second album, The Colour and the Shape (1997); most of the drum parts were re-recorded by Grohl.
-Smear departed soon afterward but appeared as a guest with the band frequently from 2005; he rejoined in 2010.
+Grohl created the Foo Fighters to release solo material after Nirvana broke up in 1994, and recorded their eponymous debut album (1995) mostly alone in six days.
+After the songs drew label interest, he recruited Mendel and Goldsmith, both formerly of Sunny Day Real Estate, and Smear, who had played with Nirvana on tour.
+The band made their first public performance in February 1995, five months before the album's release.

-Smear and Goldsmith were replaced by Franz Stahl and Taylor Hawkins; Stahl was fired before the recording of the group's third album, There Is Nothing Left to Lose (1999).
-The band briefly continued as a trio until Chris Shiflett joined on guitar after the completion of There Is Nothing Left to Lose.
-Foo Fighters released their fourth album, One by One, in 2002.
-It was followed with the two-disc In Your Honor (2005), which was split between acoustic songs and heavier material.
-Foo Fighters released their sixth album, Echoes, Silence, Patience & Grace, in 2007.
+Goldsmith quit during the recording of their second album, The Colour and the Shape (1997), with Grohl re-recording most of the drum parts, and Smear departed soon afterward; they were replaced by Hawkins and Stahl, respectively.
+The latter had been in Scream, the band Grohl had drummed for before joining Nirvana.
+Stahl was fired before the recording of the group's third album, There Is Nothing Left to Lose (1999), and the band briefly continued as a trio until Shiflett joined after the completion of There Is Nothing Left to Lose.
+The group released their fourth album, One by One, in 2002, followed by the two-disc In Your Honor (2005), which was split between acoustic songs and heavier material.
+The Foo Fighters released their sixth album, Echoes, Silence, Patience & Grace, in 2007.

-For Foo Fighters' seventh studio album, Wasting Light (2011), produced by Butch Vig, Smear returned as a full member.
+For the Foo Fighters' seventh studio album, Wasting Light (2011), produced by Butch Vig, Smear returned as a full-time member, after having appeared frequently with the band since 2005.
 Sonic Highways (2014) was released as the soundtrack to the television miniseries directed by Grohl.
-Concrete and Gold (2017) was the second Foo Fighters album to reach number one in the United States and their first studio album to feature longtime session and touring keyboardist Rami Jaffee as a full member.
-The band's tenth album, Medicine at Midnight (2021), was the last to feature Hawkins, who died in March 2022.
+Concrete and Gold (2017) was the second Foo Fighters album to top the charts in the United States and the first to feature Jaffee, their longtime session and touring keyboardist, as a full member.
+Their tenth album, Medicine at Midnight (2021), was the last before Hawkins' death in March 2022.
+He was replaced by Freese from 2023 to 2025, and Rubin from 2025 onwards.
+Their eleventh album, But Here We Are, was released in June 2023.

-Over the course of their career, Foo Fighters have won 15 Grammy Awards, including Best Rock Album five times, making them among the most successful rock acts in Grammy history.
-In 2021, the band was announced as recipients of the first-ever "Global Icon" award at the 2021 MTV Video Music Awards.
+The Foo Fighters have won 15 Grammy Awards, including Best Rock Album five times, making them among the most successful rock acts in Grammy history.
+In 2021, the band was announced as recipients of the first "Global Icon" award at the 2021 MTV Video Music Awards.
 They were inducted into the Rock and Roll Hall of Fame in 2021, their first year of eligibility.